Fitted Wardrobes Cost

 • ✖ Sliding doors can be difficult to reattach if they are knocked out of their sliding module

-Fitted Corner Wardrobe Cost
+Corner Fitted Wardrobe Cost

 While these types of wardrobes are relatively rare, they are an excellent choice for those with limited space, as corners are often written off as lost space.